ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 ### **2-folder-cover-stack-left-spine-label-top.lua**

 - Replaces the default folder icon in mosaic view with a visual book-stack effect.
-- Adds a thumbnail pulled from the folders contents(book/image), if no books or images are present in the root of the folder it will pull the thumbnail from a subfolder.
+- Adds a thumbnail pulled from the folders contents(book/image).
+If no books or images are present in the root of the folder it will pull the thumbnail from a subfolder.
 - Adds a label at the top showing the folder name.